-City staff made a point to build on previous engagement efforts undertaken by elected officials, community members, and Humboldt State University, particularly in light of challenges with meeting in person at the beginning of the City's engagement program.
+City staff made a point to build on previous engagement efforts undertaken by elected officials, community members, and Humboldt State University (now Cal Poly Humboldt), particularly considering challenges with meeting in person at the beginning of the City's engagement program.
 In addition to the Infill Market Study and the Housing Element, the sources below helped staff in understanding the general framework of community needs and desires prior to undertaking SIRP-specific engagement.
-All sources listed below can be reviewed on the "Additional Resources" tab of the SIRP webpage, available at: